SQream/sqream_docs/guides/operations/installing_sqream_with_kubernetes.rst

 When the Kubernetes cluster installation is complete, an API configuration file is automatically created in the **.kube** folder of the root user.
 This file enables the **kubectl** command access Kubernetes' internal API service.
 Following this step lets you run **kubectl** commands from any node in the cluster.

-.. note:: You must perform this on the management server only!
+.. warning:: You must perform this on the management server only!

 **To copy your Kubernetes configuration API file to your Master cluster nodes:**